Cost-Aware Learning: Cost-Aware GRPO

 \textbf{Sampling methods.} \textbf{(1) No sampling:} Standard training on all generated rollouts without resampling or importance weighting. \textbf{(2) $p^*$ sampling:} We sample rollouts according to $p^*$ (Section~\ref{subsec:cal+grpo}, Algorithm~\ref{alg:ca_grpo}) and apply importance weighting to correct for bias. \textbf{(3) Smoothed $p^*$ sampling:} We also consider $p^*_{\text{smooth}}(\alpha) = (1 - \alpha)p^* + \alpha \mathcal{U}$, where $\mathcal{U}$ is the uniform distribution.

-For the 1.5B model, we evaluate all combinations of settings and sampling methods.
-For the 8B model, we restrict our attention to the GRPO setting, and evaluate both $p^*$ and $p^*_\text{smooth}$ sampling.
-Additional implementation and hyperparameter details are provided in Appendix~\ref{app:experiment_details}.
+For the 1.5B model, we evaluate all settings and sampling methods.
+For the 4B and 8B models, we restrict our attention to the GRPO setting because it outperforms GRPO+ZVF in the smaller scale setting.
+Implementation and hyperparameter details are provided in Appendix~\ref{app:experiment_details}.